 I have a lot of respect for the folks who do these experiments, which is, unfortunately, not mutual.
 But the really unfortunate thing is that some of the people who do these experiments think that static v. dynamic is something that is, at present, “well studied”.
 There are plenty of equally difficult to study subfields in the social sciences that have multiple orders of magnitude more research going on, that are considered open problems, but at least some researchers already consider this to be well studied!

-Thanks to “Eirenarch” for pointing out that the github mining study misidentifies projects that use Qt translations as TypeScript projects, and to Leah Hanson for taking the time to proof this ridiculously long article.
+Thanks to “Eirenarch” for pointing out that the github mining study misidentifies projects that use Qt translations as TypeScript projects, and to Leah Hanson and Joe Wilder for taking the time to proof this ridiculously long article.